JJ-Meng/CAPAssess/README.md

 this step generates gcc.txt
   4. Execute make_kernel.py in the directory of kernel source code.
 - Conflict Analyzer
   The usage is similar to the PeX.
-Please check: https://github.com/lzto/pex
+Please check: https://github.com/lzto/pex, commit e2855417d2e.
 - Capability Fuzzer
   Put the command you want fuzz in the file, one command per line, and run ``python3 run_all_scripts.py target_commands``.